philou/philou.github.com/source/_posts/2016-02-25-how-long-can-your-inner-drive-last.markdown

 ## The hard truth

 Your inner drive will only last up to some point.
-Without feedback, your motivation will dye, and this will kill your project.
+Without feedback, your motivation will die, and this will kill your project.

 ## How to deal with it ?